shredtechular/StratifyLabs.github.io/download.md

 </p>

 <p>
-If you use GPL code in your application, it must allow for the system library exception if you want to distribute it under the commercial Stratity License.
+If you use GPL code in your application, it must allow for the system library exception if you want to distribute it under the commercial Stratify License.
 </p>

 <p>